drewmccormack/Forked/Sources/Forked/Documentation.docc/Forked.md

 When forks diverge and need to be reconciled, Forked provides sophisticated merging capabilities.
 The framework supports both automatic merging for simple types and custom merge strategies for complex data structures.

 ### Repositories
-A ``ForkedRepository`` does not actually store any data.
-It just contains the logic for managing forks and resources.
+A ``ForkedResource`` does not actually store any data: it just contains the logic for managing forks and resources.
 Repositories provide the storage for a `ForkedResource`, whether it be in memory, on disk, in a database, or in the cloud.

 ## Topics